Transit for Livable Communities

 Transit for Livable Communities links grassroots action with both short and long-term policy reform efforts.
 We educate key audiences, testify on transportation issues, monitor transportation news and trends, communicate with journalists, and team up with allies to achieve our shared goal: a balanced transportation system that encourages transit, walking, biking, and transit-oriented development.

-Communications and Member Engagement Manager
+Development and Member Engagement Coordinator

 Transportation Policy & Funding